WillTuffrey/ParkHub-Group-Project/Documentation Files/Documentation/design.md

 # Design

 ## User Interface design
-TODO: Specify and develop a user interface mockup using a wireframe.
-Here is the GUI mock up in the form of a wireframe diagram.
+Here is the GUI mock-up in the form of a wireframe diagram.
+This diagram shows the navigation of the website and how it's going to flow when it's operational.
+As well as the explanation of the wireframe.

 ![Insert your wireframe/wireflow here](images/Design.png)
 ![Insert your wireframe/wireflow here](images/Website-Details.png)